ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 nofollow: false
 ---

 Bayesian statistics is different from frequentist in several aspects.
-<br><br>To illustrate difference between frequentist and Bayesian view, consider the following situation:
+To illustrate difference between frequentist and Bayesian view, consider the following situation:
-<br>Person
+<br><br>Person
 $$
   A
 $$